alexmensch/alxm.me/src/writing/night-crawlers-of-the-abyss.md

 ---
 title: "Night Crawlers of the Abyss"
 date: 2011-01-11
 update_date:
 permalink: "/writing/2011/01/11/night-crawlers-of-the-abyss/"
 feature: true
 tags:
   - travel
   - nature
 summary: |
-  One of my favorite pieces and most vivid memories, I talk about a night dive on the Great Barrier Reef where virtually everything that could have gone wrong, went wrong.
+  One of my most vivid memories, I write about a night dive on the Great Barrier Reef where virtually everything that could have gone wrong, went wrong.
 But it was also one of the most magical experiences in nature that I've ever had.
 ---

 _May 19th, 2010, 7:34pm_